Our team

 Marianne Azevedo - Silva

 I seek to understand how genetic diversity is maintained in natural biological systems at fine scales, owing to its underlying ecological and microevolutionary processes.
 I also keep my focus on conservation genetics, trying to make genetic diversity information available for environmental protection and management.
 Currently, I am researching the influence of landscape features on the dispersal of two carpenter ant species from one of the world's most threatened biome, the Brazilian savanna.
 I also have collaborated in other projects as the study of the genetic variation of bee-pollinated plants in response to altitude and bee community composition and the genetic differentiation of amphipods depending on their macroalgae host and rafting dispersal.
 ResearchGate.
 (Marianne defended her PhD at University of Campinas, under the advisory of prof. Paulo Oliveira.
-She was a FAPESP PhD. fellowship awardee).
+She was a FAPESP PhD. fellowship awardee.
+She currently a postdoc fellow at University of Michigan, Ann Arbor, US).

 Are you interested in joining us?